NVIDIA/MDL-SDK/README.md

 -   **MaterialX** *(github repository, tag: v1.38.4)*
     Please download a release from [github](https://github.com/AcademySoftwareFoundation/MaterialX/releases).
+    The pre-built packages do not contain libs for debug.
+If those are needed a build from source is required.

+The following third-party library is only required to build the AxF to MDL example:

+-   **X-Rite AxF SDK** *(1.8.1)*
+    Please send the "Request AxF SDK" document from X-Rite Website: [X-Rite/AxF Website](https://www.xrite.com/axf).

 <a name="doc-build-tools"></a>
 Required tools to build the documentation: